grandMa5ter/Cyber-Sec-Notes/offensive/attack_notes.md

         cd setup
         setup.sh -c

-## Privilege Escalation
+## Linux Privilege Escalation

-*Password reuse is your friend.
+**Password reuse is your friend.
 The OSCP labs are true to life, in the way that the users will reuse passwords across different services and even different boxes.
-Maintain a list of cracked passwords and test them on new machines you encounter.*
+Maintain a list of cracked passwords and test them on new machines you encounter.**

-### Linux Privilege Escalation

 - Defacto Linux Privilege Escalation Guide  - A much more through guide for linux enumeration:
     [https://blog.g0tmi1k.com/2011/08/basic-linux-privilege-escalation/](https://blog.g0tmi1k.com/2011/08/basic-linux-privilege-escalation/)